helm/charts/stable/nfs-server-provisioner/README.md

 a volume for each replica.

-If this chart is deployed with more than 1 replica, `storageClass.defaultClass=true` and `persistence.storageClass`, then the 2nd+ replica will end up using the 1st replica to provision storage - which is likely never a desired outcome.
+If this chart is deployed with more than 1 replica, `storageClass.defaultClass=true` and `persistence.storageClass=null`, then the 2nd+ replica will end up using the 1st replica to provision storage.
+The provisioner creates the default class, and other replicas are configured to use the default class.
+This is likely never a desired outcome.

 ## Recommended Persistence Configuration Examples